sf-wdi-19-20/staging-modules/w1_d4_2_dom_vanilla_js/README.md

   </body>
 </html>
 ```
-4. Open `index.html` in Chrome.

-##Exercises
 Do these Exercises inside console in Chrome
   (hint: Command + Option + J)

 #####Part 1

 1. Select all of the list elements (`<li>`).
-2. Set '.style.borderBottom' on EACH of them
+2. Loop over them to add a border to the bottom of each.
 3. You'll need to loop over each element to do this.

 #####Part 2